Danielle9897/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/session/what-is-a-session-and-how-does-it-work.dotnet.markdown

 {NOTE: }

 * The **Session**, which is obtained from the [Document Store](../../client-api/what-is-a-document-store),
-  is a [Unit of Work](https://martinfowler.com/eaaCatalog/unitOfWork.html) that represents a single business transaction on a particular database.
+  is a [Unit of Work](https://martinfowler.com/eaaCatalog/unitOfWork.html) that represents a single _business_ transaction on a particular database (not to be confused with a transaction in terms of ACID).

 * Basic **document CRUD** actions and **document Queries** are available through the `Session`.
   More advanced options are available using `Advanced` Session operations.